Single-Element Beamforming using Multi-Mode Antenna Patterns: Conclusions

 \section{Conclusions}

-In this work, criteria for the optimization of radiationof a planar multi-mode radiator have been discussed.
+In this work, criteria for the optimization of baseband processing given a planar multi-mode radiator have been discussed.
 A new optimization criterion, gain by element factor, has been introduced.
-Summarizing the results from Fig.~\ref{fig: DrawGain3Criteria} to Fig.~\ref{fig: DrawG2EF3Criteria} yields that optimizing codebooks with respect to the new criterion results in solid performance.
+Optimizing codebooks with respect to the new criterion results in a solid performance.
 As an original contribution, single-element beamforming by using the orthogonal properties of a planar multi-mode antenna has been presented.
 It is shown that the gain of the antenna element in a certain direction is improved by combining the modes.
-Additionally, the interference of any desired angle can be reduced at the same time by using the new gain by element factor.
+Additionally, the impact of interferers located at other angles can be reduced at the same time by using the new gain by element factor.